anirudhb123/monaco-evaluation-analysis/blogpost.md

 Large language models (LLMs) are emerging as the go-to tool for answering questions and surfacing hard-to-find information.
 While LLMs (and LLM-powered applications such as [Deep Research](https://gemini.google/overview/deep-research/)) hold great promise in solving problems that require combining knowledge from hundreds of sources, such problems are poorly represented in most model evaluation benchmarks.
 Existing QA benchmarks rarely feature realistic questions that are both fact-reliant and genuinely time-intensive for humans to answer.
 Instead, most benchmark questions are too simplistic, requiring only a handful of evidence documents, while the more complex QA benchmarks are typically machine-generated—which may result in contrived and unnatural questions.

+MoNaCo addresses this gap, presenting realistic questions whose solution spans up to hundreds of documents.
+Furthermore, it reveals key limitations in the question-answering abilities of frontier LLMs.

 <center>
     <a href="https://allenai.github.io/Break/images/qdmr_motivation.png">
         <img src="images/qdmr_motivation.png" height="500">